IoanHadarean/CookBook-project/Readme.md

 * users
 * userRatings
 * userlikes\
-For more information about MySQL database schema please refer to [flaskapp.sql](../master/flaskapp.sql) script.
+For more information about MySQL database schema please refer to the [flaskapp.sql](../master/flaskapp.sql) script.